. . .

 Do You Want to Read More Health and Fitness Questions and Answers?
 Then Click Here 🙂

 Disclaimer: The information published in this column is based on each of the author’s own professional and personal knowledge and opinion.
-This information and opinion is not intended to be a substitute for professional medical advice, diagnosis or treatment of any manner.
-Always seek the advice of your physician or another qualified health provider with any questions you may have regarding any medical condition and consult a qualified medical professional before beginning any nutritional or exercise program.
+This information and opinion are not intended to be a substitute for professional medical advice, diagnosis or treatment of any kind.
+Always seek the advice of your physician or another qualified health provider with any questions you may have regarding any medical condition, and consult a competent medical professional before beginning any nutritional or exercise program.
 Never disregard professional medical advice or delay in seeking it because of something you have read on InShape News.